-The film's central thesis explicitly promotes progressive ideology by documenting the systemic oppression faced by LGBTQ+ individuals and highlighting their historical struggle for liberation and social justice.
+The film explicitly promotes progressive ideology by documenting the systemic oppression faced by LGBTQ+ individuals before Stonewall and highlighting their struggle for liberation and social change, aligning with core social justice narratives.

-This documentary explicitly centers the history and experiences of the LGBTQ+ community, a historically marginalized group.
-Its narrative inherently critiques the traditional societal norms and power structures that led to the oppression of these identities, demonstrating a strong and explicit focus on Diversity, Equity, and Inclusion.
+This documentary explicitly centers the experiences of the LGBTQ+ community, providing a platform for historically marginalized voices.
+Its narrative critically examines the traditional societal norms and power structures that contributed to their oppression.

 The movie does not contain any action or adventure elements.